CodeYourFuture/CYF-Incremental-Development-Project/README.md

 ## Week 3

-No new material, one more week to practice planning and collaborating before learning about UX/UI Design.
+Second week of reverse engineering sprint.

 <details>
 <summary>expand/collapse</summary>

-### Before Class
+### Prep

-> Do you have any questions from last week?
-Add the `question` label to an issue in your class repo so your coaches know what to review!

-Nothing new!
-Come ready to discuss your group's work last week, and to share tips for a better next week.
+Prep your tickets and come to the session ready to discuss.

-### During Class
+### Group Session

-#### Before Break
+#### Intro

 1. Questions & review
 2. ~5 minute status report from each group
 3. Discussion of challenges and Lessons Learned

-#### After Break
+#### Focus

-Git workshop!
+Git hangout!
 Come ready with your questions and your git conflicts from the week.

-### After Class
+###  Remote Study

 > group project

-Finish building as much of hackyourfuture.be as possible before Friday.
+Finish building as much of your website as possible before Friday.
 On Friday or Saturday your group should gather to discuss how the project went and to fill out your Retrospective.

 You can move your group issue into "Ready for Review" after you have finished your Retrospective.
 Just like the first week's project, you will be assessed on your planning and collaborating not on a finished project.